wpmetabox/docs/_docs/extensions/meta-box-aio.md

 title: Meta Box AIO
 ---

+## Overview

-Meta Box AIO is a part of [Developer Bundle](https://metabox.io/pricing/), which contains all the premium extensions and the [updater](https://metabox.io/plugins/meta-box-updater/).
+Meta Box AIO is a part of [Developer and Lifetime Bundles](https://metabox.io/pricing/), which contains all the extensions.
 This extension allows you to just install 1 plugin and have everything in hand.
-[See here](https://metabox.io/meta-box-aio-available/) for the introduction.
+So you can shorten down the plugin list and never get lost in a lot of plugins provided by Meta Box.

+For more information, please see [this blog post](https://metabox.io/meta-box-aio-available/).

 ## Settings page